Main Stage

 Audacity.

-In order to upload Song Tracks to the Harmonica Jam you need an MP3 encoder.
+In order to upload Song Tracks to Harmonica Boogie you need an MP3 encoder.
 Audacity has an MP3 encoder built in.
 Some software does not.
 If you software does not, then a well known MP3 encoder is the the Lame encoder.

 When you upload, you can upload two versions fo your solo, a low bitrate and a high bitrate version.
 We consider 24kbps - 64kbps low bitrate, and 65kbps - 128kbps as high bitrate.
 In order to help us keep the bandwidth usage down, please don't upload anything higher than 128 kbps.